 - Consider teaching a seminar yourself at some point?
 Why not!
 We all have something to share.

 Keep doing what you’re doing and what you’ve got is what you’ll get.
 Change your thoughts and actions, and you can expect a different, maybe better, result!
 Align your thoughts and actions with what you really really want.
-That’s my focus for 2016…and my encouragement to you!
+That’s my focus for this year…and my encouragement to you!